Don't Just Fine-tune the Agent, Tune the Environment: Introduction

 Addressing the critical intersection of data scarcity, generalization, and learning stability requires a paradigm shift in agent training.
 In response, we introduce \ours, a novel framework designed to cultivate both generalization and stability from extremely scarce data.
 At its core, \ours orchestrates learning via three complementary principles: (1) a \emph{Structured Curriculum} that guides the agent from simple to complex tasks to build skills progressively; (2) \emph{Actionable Environment Augmentation} that provides corrective hints upon failure, turning dead-end explorations into rich learning signals; and (3) \emph{Fine-Grained Progress Rewards} that replace sparse, binary outcomes with a continuous measure of task completion, providing a dense and informative learning signal.

 By combining this deliberate curriculum with enriched feedback and dense rewards, \ours enables an agent to acquire sophisticated, multi-step behaviors from scratch, demonstrating that robust learning is achievable even in the complete absence of expert demonstrations. \textbf{The key contributions of this work are as follows:} \begin{itemize}[leftmargin=12pt, nosep] \item \textbf{A novel learning paradigm for data-scarce environments.} We propose \ours, which enables agents to learn multi-turn tool-use capabilities directly from problem instances without expert demonstrations, shifting from trajectory-based imitation to environment-based exploration. \looseness=-1 \item \textbf{A practical curriculum with environment engineering.} We develop a four-stage curriculum leveraging actionable environment augmentation and fine-grained progress rewards to transform sparse feedback into rich learning signals for effective exploration. \item \textbf{Empirical validation in extreme data scarcity.} With only 400 training samples, our method proves effective for both base and SFT-tuned models.
-It lifts a base model like Qwen2.5-7B from near-zero to strong in-distribution performance, and also boosts SFT-tuned models such as watt-tool-8B to 54.25\%, surpassing most proprietary models.
-Notably, it nearly doubles ToolACE-2's out-of-distribution score on ACEBench (8.5\% to 15.0\%), showing that \ours fosters robust generalization where SFT often fails. \end{itemize}
+It lifts a base model like Qwen2.5‑7B from near-zero to strong in‑distribution performance, and also boosts SFT‑tuned models such as watt‑tool‑8B to 54.25\%, surpassing most proprietary models.
+Notably, it nearly doubles ToolACE‑2’s out‑of‑distribution score on ACEBench (8.5\% to 15.0\%), showing that \ours fosters robust generalization where SFT often fails. \end{itemize}